ProphetLamb/poe-high-spammer/README.md

 PoE High Spammer is a crafting tool for the game Path of Exile.
 At its core it remaps the scroll wheel input to left clicks, a maximum of one action in game is taken per scroll action.

 After each reroll ("spamming") the tool checks, if the current filter highlights the item.
-If so it prevents over-rolling the highlighted state even if the user continuously scrolls.
+If so the macro is turned off, thus preventing over-rolling the highlighted state even if the user continuously scrolls.

 ![Showcase](img/showcase.png)

 ## Legality

+### Terms of Use

+In the following the software PoE High Spammer is referred to as 'macro', and 'spammer'.

 The [terms of use](https://www.pathofexile.com/legal/terms-of-use-and-privacy-policy) section 7 restrict tool usage for the game.
 Many crafting tools such as auto-clickers are prohibited by section c:
 > 7. Restrictions: Under no circumstances, without the prior written approval of Grinding Gear Games, may you: